Today’s cyber security landscape continues to reveal new and unfortunate malicious agents that threaten reputations and compromise globally.

-- 91% of cyber attacks start with a phishing email.
-(PhishMe)
+- 91% of cyber attacks start with a phishing (email according to PhishMe)

-- There has been a 136% increase in identified global exposed losses relating to email account compromise scams between December 2016 and May 2018 (Internet Crime Complaint Center (IC3))
+- There has been a 136% increase in identified global exposed losses relating to email account compromise scams between December 2016 and May 2018 (according to Internet Crime Complaint Center (IC3))

 - Cybercrime may now cost the world almost $600 billion, or 0.8% of global GDP, according to McAfee